moebiusmania/conf-notes/polymer-summit-2016/day-1.md

 - Polymer is an **opinionated usage** of Web Components.
 - HTML tags are **instances** of classes. (```<input>``` -> HTMLInputElement).
-- in **constructor()** you cant access children or attributes
+- in **constructor()** you cant access the DOM.
-- Manipulate DOM with nativa & Shadow DOM APIs
+- Manipulate DOM with native & Shadow DOM APIs.
+- Dispatch an event for every state change.
+- PolymerElement is a collection of mixins that extend the HTMLElement.
 - You can extend single utility of Polymer not only whole library.
 - Can **extend other Custom Elements**!
 - No more mutation setters